 If you think of questions during your search for a therapist or before your first session, it may be beneficial to write them down so you feel equipped when you visit your therapist.
 If you're unsure what to ask, here are some questions that may be helpful:

-If your therapist is in the SonderMind network, all of the logistical questions (Are you licensed?
-What is your availability? etc.) will be answered prior to your first appointment.
-If your therapist is not in the SonderMind network, these questions can help you find a suitable therapist:
+If your therapist is in the SonderMind network, all of the logistics questions regarding licensing and availability will be answered prior to your first appointment.
+If your therapist is outside of the SonderMind network, here are a few questions that will help you find a suitable therapist: